 Galaxy 16 [SSL]

-Galaxy 16 is a C- and Ku-band satellite with 24 C-band and 24 Ku-band transponders to be delivered December 31, 2005
+Galaxy 16 is a C- and Ku-band satellite with 24 C-band and 24 Ku-band transponders.

-The spacecraft is a version of SS/L's space-proven LS-1300 satellite platform, which has an excellent record of reliable operation.
-The geostationary LS-1300 has a designed service life of 15 years and maintains station-keeping and orbital stability by using bipropellant propulsion and momentum-bias systems.
+The spacecraft is a version of SS/L's space-proven SSL-1300 satellite platform, which has an excellent record of reliable operation.
+The geostationary SSL-1300 has a designed service life of 15 years and maintains station-keeping and orbital stability by using bipropellant propulsion and momentum-bias systems.

 A system of high efficiency solar arrays and lightweight batteries provides uninterrupted electrical power.